What does Council do?

 Council is a group of alumni who have demonstrated leadership and an interest in Cornell.
 The university recognizes them and makes them a part of the network to which it turns when it needs help.
 Council members are the first group of alumni to which the university turns for the following kinds of activities:

-- serving as Cornell's ambassador and spokesperson in alumni or community groups
+- serving as Cornell's spokesperson in alumni or community groups

 - serving on a task force to look at a specific issue

 - serving on non-Council committees, affinity, and advisory groups